 - Stop the source of the spill and extinguish any igniters. - ⇒ If you are at a fuel dock, inform the fuel attendant and leave the area when gasoline is spilled. - Use absorbent pads to clean up and help contain the spill.
-Dispose of used spill materials as hazardous waste (see Disposal section).
-It is illegal to use soap to disperse spills. - Spills at risk of spreading must be contained with a spill kit - these should be available at all marinas.
-Do not contain a gasoline spill ─ it's flammable!
+Dispose of used spill materials as hazardous waste (see Disposal section). - ⇒ Spills at risk of spreading must be contained with a spill kit-these should be available at all marinas.
+Do not contain a gasoline spill-it's flammable!